weltraumpirat/hexagonal_ddd/README.md

 The most straightforward example, containing a single backend server and the two frontend apps.
 - **2_shared_kernel**: \
 The same application, but with "microservices", or rather, a few small services that share the same business logic as a library, as well as the database. _Warning:_ This is not an approach I would recommend as a target architecture, but rather the "step in between" a monolith and actual microservices, when you are aiming to transition to a distributed system.
-- **3_microservices** \
+- **3_microservices**: \
 Same partitioning as 2, but this time without shared anything, and the domain core properly split into several libraries.
+- **4_cqrs**: \
+Further separated commands and queries into individual services, and add a message queue.
+This example shows how Ports and Adapters can also apply at network level, rather than in micro architecture.
 ---
 ####COMING SOON:

-- **4_cqrs** \
-Further separated commands and queries into individual services.
-This example shows how Ports and Adapters can also apply at network level, rather than in micro architecture.
-- **5_event_sourcing** \
+- **5_event_sourcing**: \
-We replace our relational database with an event store, and add a message queue.
+We replace our relational database with an event store.
 This design is almost completely decoupled and all components are independently manageable.
 ---

 Each branch contains docker containers for all the relevant parts, that can be easily built and started using the